Policies & Compliance

 8.7 Companion Project Set-Up

-- Has responsibility for the conduct of a key component of the project objectives; and/or
+- The individual has responsibility for a key component of the project's objectives;

-- Has committed more than 10% of his/her effort to the project; and/or
+- The individual has committed more than 10% effort to the project;

-- Will be receiving 15% or more of the total project funding.
+- The individual is expected to receive 15% or more of the total project funding.